gruntwork-io/docs/docs/2.0/docs/accountfactory/architecture/network-topology.md

 The standard network architecture includes:

 - The VPC itself
-- Subnets, isolated subdivisions within the VPC, are organized into three "tiers": public, private app, and private persistence.
+- Subnets, isolated subdivisions within the VPC, are organized into three "tiers": public, private app, and private persistence
-- Route tables, which define routing rules for subnets.
+- Route tables, which define routing rules for subnets
-- Internet Gateways to manage traffic between public subnets and the Internet.
+- Internet Gateways to manage traffic between public subnets and the Internet
-- NATs to handle traffic between private subnets and the Internet.
+- NATs to handle traffic between private subnets and the Internet
-- VPC peering connections to a management VPC.
+- VPC peering connections to a management VPC
-- DNS forwarding for communication with a management VPC.
+- DNS forwarding for communication with a management VPC
-- Optional tags for an EKS cluster.
+- Optional tags for an EKS cluster

 ## Out-of-the-box setup